 The 1,037-acre Glacier Ridge Metro Park includes the 150-acre Honda Wetland Area with an education center and a variety of wildlife that can be viewed from a boardwalk.
-A 25-foot observation tower and 11 miles of hike, bike and equestrian trails bring nature up close and personal in other park areas.
+A 25-foot observation tower and 11 miles of hiking, biking and equestrian trails bring nature up close and personal in other park areas.
 O’Shaughnessy Dam is a manmade engineering marvel in Glick Park that provides an impressive overlook and picnic areas.
 Kiwanis Riverway Park, at the north end of Griggs Reservoir, is a nature preserve with a boardwalk across fascinating wetlands.
 The winding path is a favorite of walkers.

 Municipal parks are generally geared toward local residents, but Dublin’s are such high quality that they attract visitors from out of town as well.
 The two-acre Hayden Falls Park features a charming waterfall and overlook.
 Tennis or volleyball, anyone?
 Head to Avery Road Park, which also features the Out of Bounds sculpture.